Flexible, wearable oral sodium sensor to enhance hypertension control

 A flexible and stretchable wireless sensing system to measure the amount of sodium a person consumes.

 Hypertension can lead to increased blood pressure and heart complications.
-The main cause of include intaking too much salt.
-In order to monitor salt intake, specialists at the Georgia Institute of Technology have built up an adaptable and stretchable wireless sensing system intended to be easily worn in the mouth to gauge the amount of sodium a person expends.
+The main cause of this includes taking too much salt.
+To monitor salt intake, specialists at the Georgia Institute of Technology have built up an adaptable and stretchable wireless sensing system intended to be easily worn in the mouth to gauge the amount of sodium a person expends.

-The sensor incorporates a scaled down adaptable electronic framework that utilizations Bluetooth technology to remotely report the sodium utilization to a cell phone or tablet.
-It is basically based on an ultrathin, breathable elastomeric membrane.
+The sensor incorporates a scaled-down adaptable electronic framework that utilizes Bluetooth technology to report sodium utilization to a cell phone or tablet remotely.
+It is based on an ultrathin, breathable elastomeric membrane.

 Woon-Hong Yeo, an assistant professor in the Woodruff School of Mechanical Engineering and Institute for Electronics and Nanotechnology at the Georgia Institute of Technology, is shown with the sodium sensor in his laboratory.
 (Credit: Rob Felt, Georgia Tech).